koii-network/docs/run-a-node/k2-validators/validator-start.md

 #### Using logrotate

-An example setup for the logrotate, which assumes that the validator is running as a systemd service called koii.service and writes a log file at /home/koii/koii-validator.log:
+An example setup for the `logrotate`, which assumes that the validator is running as a systemd service called `koii.service` and writes a log file at `/home/koii/koii-validator.log`:

 ```bash
 # Setup log rotation